maxpatiiuk/clarity/info/pitch-draft.md

 In the conventional sense, our competitors are non-existent; meaning there are no software companies that scrape transactional metadata for healthcare purposes.
 However, maybe we do have competitors, but currently our research does not indicate that there are companies doing this.
 Define what a competitor is?
 Is a company that is trying to solve a similar problem.
 With this definition in mind our industry competitors are every healthcare service that treats lifestyle driven chronic disease.

-The competitors in the current field would be industries and government initatives that drive to increase awareness and education on nutrition.
+The competitors in the current field would be industries and government initatives that drive to increase awareness and education on nutrition and lifestyle.

 **17. How will you make money / define your business model?**